wrtobin/wrtobin.github.io/index.md

-"A CPU is literally a rock we tricked into thinking."
+"A CPU is literally a rock we tricked into thinking by polishing, putting in some extra metal, and shooting lightning into it."

 ### About Me